lemlac/mulem/docs/reference.md

 . + 5 + 6
 ```

 The periods (`.`) become like dots in a bullet-point list, and it also takes on the appearance of an elipses (…) making it apparent that you have one long expression.
-There are special rules in regard to periods before operators. *For more information, see [Operators](#Operators).*
+There are special rules in regard to periods before operators to make this possible. *For more information, see [Operators](#Operators).*

 ### Blocks